keithalewis/math/um1.md

 ### Probability

-The Unified Model does not involve probability, however as an aid to those schooled in the classical theory we will reconnoiter some elementary facts.
+The Simple Unified Model does not involve probability, however as an aid to those schooled in the classical theory we will reconnoiter some elementary facts.